-(4) an estimated completion date at the projected funding
+Plan.
+Deadline.
+14 USC 663 note.
+(4) an estimated completion date at the projected funding levels; and tions of the Senate and the House of Representatives:

-(5) changes, if any, in the total estimated cost of completion or estimated completion date from previous future-years capital investment plans submitted to the Committees on Appropriations of the Senate and the House of Representatives:
+(5) changes, if any, in the total estimated cost of completion or estimated completion date from previous future-years capital investment plans submitted to the Committees on Appropria-